-We consent to the incorporation by reference in this Registration Statement on Form S-3 of our reports dated March 14, 2007, relating to the consolidated financial statements and financial statement schedule of DCP Midstream Partners, LP (which reports (1) express an unqualified opinion and includes an explanatory paragraph relating to the preparation of the DCP Midstream Partners, LP consolidated financial statements attributable to operations prior to December 7, 2005 from the separate records of DCP Midstream, LLC (formerly Duke Energy Field Services, LLC) and the basis of presentation of the consolidated financial statements of DCP Midstream Partners, LP's acquisition of the wholesale propane logistics business and the preparation of the portion of the DCP Midstream Partners, LP consolidated financial statements attributable to the wholesale propane logistics business from the separate records maintained by DCP Midstream, LLC, and (2) express an unqualified opinion on management's report on the effectiveness of internal control over financial reporting, and (3) express an unqualified opinion on the effectiveness of internal control over financial reporting, and (3) express an unqualified opinion on the effectiveness of internal control over financial reporting, and (3) express an unqualified opinion on the effectiveness of internal control over financial reporting, and (3) express an unqualified opinion on the effectiveness of internal control over financial reporting, and (3) express an unqualified opinion on the effectiveness of internal control over financial reporting, and (3) express an unqualified opinion on the effectiveness of internal control over financial reporting, and (3) express an unqualified opinion on the effectiveness of internal control over financial reporting, and (3) express an unqualified opinion on the effectiveness of internal control over financial reporting, and (3) express an unqualified opinion on the effectiveness of internal control over financial reporting, and (3) express an
+We consent to the incorporation by reference in this Amendment No. 1 to Registration Statement No. 333-142278 of DCP Midstream Partners, LP and DCP Midstream Partners Finance Corp. on Form S-3 of our reports dated March 14, 2007, relating to the consolidated financial statements and financial statement schedule of DCP Midstream Partners, LP (which reports (1) express an unqualified opinion and includes an explanatory paragraph relating to the preparation of the portion of the DCP Midstream Partners, LP consolidated financial statements attributable to operations prior to December 7, 2005 from the separate records of DCP Midstream, LLC (formerly Duke Energy Field Services, LLC) and the basis of presentation of the consolidated financial statements of DCP Midstream Partners, LP to retroactively reflect DCP Midstream Partners, LP's acquisition of the wholesale propane logistics business and the preparation of the portion of the DCP Midstream Partners, LP consolidated financial statements attributable to the wholesale propane logistics business from the separate records maintained by DCP Midstream, LLC, and (2) express an unqualified opinion on management's report on the effectiveness of internal control over financial reporting, and (3) express an unqualified opinion on the effectiveness of internal control over financial reporting, and to the reference to us under the heading "Experts" in the Prospectus of DCP Midstream Partners, LP and DCP Midstream Partners Finance Corp., which is part of this Registration Statement.

-We consent to the incorporation by reference in this Registration Statement of DCP Midstream Partners, LP on Form S-3 of our report dated April 20, 2007, relating to the consolidated balance sheet of DCP Midstream GP, LP as of December 31, 2006 appearing in the Current Report of DCP Midstream Partners, LP on Form 8-K dated April, 20, 2007, and to the reference to us under the heading "Experts" in the Prospectus of DCP Midstream Partners, LP, which is part of this Registration Statement.
+We consent to the incorporation by reference in this Amendment No. 1 to Registration Statement No. 333-142278 of DCP Midstream Partners, LP and DCP Midstream Partners Finance Corp. on Form S-3 of our report dated April 20, 2007, relating to the consolidated balance sheet of DCP Midstream GP, LP as of December 31, 2006 appearing in the Current Report of DCP Midstream Partners, LP on Form 8-K dated April 20, 2007, and to the reference to us under the heading "Experts" in the Prospectus of DCP Midstream Partners, LP and DCP Midstream Partners Finance Corp., which is part of this Registration Statement.

-We consent to the incorporation by reference in this Registration Statement of DCP Midstream Partners, LP on Form S-3 of our report dated March 14, 2007, relating to the consolidated balance sheet of DCP Midstream, LLC (formerly Duke Energy Field Services, LLC), as of December 31, 2006 appearing in the Current Report of DCP Midstream Partners on Form 8-K dated April, 20, 2007, and to the reference to us under the heading "Experts" in the Prospectus of DCP Midstream Partners, LP, which is part of this Registration Statement.
+We consent to the incorporation by reference in this Amendment No. 1 to Registration Statement No. 333-142278 of DCP Midstream Partners, LP and DCP Midstream Partners Finance Corp. on Form S-3 of our report dated March 14, 2007, relating to the consolidated balance sheet of DCP Midstream, LLC (formerly Duke Energy Field Services, LLC), as of December 31, 2006 appearing in the Current Report of DCP Midstream Partners on Form 8-K dated April 20, 2007, and to the reference to us under the heading "Experts" in the Prospectus of DCP Midstream Partners, LP and DCP Midstream Partners Finance Corp., which is part of this Registration Statement.